Exposing Hidden Biases in Text-to-Image Models via Automated Prompt Search: Conclusion

 \section{Conclusion}

-In this work, we introduce the first method for automatically discovering interpretable prompts that maximize bias exposure in text-to-image models.
-Our approach leverages a large language model (LLM) in combination with pretrained lightweight attribute classifiers to guide the decoding process toward prompts that remain coherent and neutral with respect to gender and race, while still surfacing underlying social biases.
-We provide extensive qualitative evidence of subtle biases revealed by our method in Stable Diffusion 1.5.
-In addition, we apply the approach to audit a state-of-the-art debiased text-to-image model, uncovering residual biases that persist despite mitigation efforts.
+In this work, we introduce the first method for automatically discovering interpretable prompts that maximize bias exposure in TTI diffusion models.
+Our approach leverages an LLM in combination with lightweight attribute classifiers in the TTI activation space to guide the LLM decoding process toward textual prompts that remain coherent and neutral with respect to gender and race, while still surfacing underlying social biases.
+We provide extensive qualitative evidence of subtle biases revealed by our method in a variety of TTI models.
+In addition, we apply the approach to audit two state-of-the-art debiasing methods, uncovering residual biases that persist despite mitigation efforts.